-1.4 HDD Settings
+1.3 HDD Settings

 Ensure the video recorder storage media is well.
-You can install at least one HDD and initialize it.
+You can install at least one HDD and initialize it, or create a RAID and initialize it.

-1.5 Add Network Camera
+1.4 Add Network Camera

 Before you can get live video or record the video files, you must add the network cameras to the connection list of the device.